 Plugging Ambien: The Dangers Rectal Zolpidem Use

 Plugging Ambien, or administering it rectally, can be a risky form of drug abuse.
-Plugging is often a sign of the need for a substance abuse treatment program.
+Plugging is often a sign of the need for a substance use disorder treatment program.

 Ambien Plugging: Why Do People Do It?